Tracing the orbitals of the quantum permutation group: The Haar state

 \end{proof} Proposition \ref{Haar} sets out some invariances of the Haar state.
 For example, using (\ref{relab}) with $\sigma=(325)(47)$ and $\tau=(2184)(36)$:

 By using invariance under the antipode (\ref{antip}), and traciality:

 By using traciality, and (\ref{relab}) with $\sigma=(12)$ and $\tau=(132)$:

-Using brute force and these various invariances, it can be seen there are only seven basic integrals of degree four monomials (the \emph{integral} of $f$ here refers to $h(f)$). \begin{theorem} The following bounds for the Haar states of both $S_N^+$ and exotic $\mathbb{G}\subsetneq S_N^+$ hold:
+Using brute force and these various invariances, excluding cases that reduce via traciality (e.g. $h(u_{11}u_{22}u_{33}u_{11})=h(u_{11}u_{22}u_{33})$), it can be seen there are only seven basic integrals of degree four monomials (the \emph{integral} of $f$ here refers to $h(f)$).